Julio-analyst/debezium-cdc-mirroring/README.md

 * **Target Schema**: `public`
 * **Target Table**: `orders`

+📌 *Note: You can skip dropping foreign keys by pre-populating the referenced data.
+See example datasets below.*

 ---

 ## 💡 Why CDC & Streaming?

 Synchronizing data across systems in real time is a challenge.
 Traditional ETL tools introduce latency, and direct queries often overload production databases.

 **Debezium** offers a **non-intrusive, log-based mechanism** to stream changes efficiently using Kafka — making it ideal for: